Cameroon opposition leader Maurice Kamto, supporters freed from prison | The China Post

-Cameroon’s main opposition leader, Maurice Kamto, addressed his supporters after leaving the Yaounde prison on Saturday, following President Paul Biya’s request to prosecutors to drop charges against him.
+Cameroon’s main opposition leader, Maurice Kamto, addressed hundreds of supporters after leaving the Yaounde prison on Saturday, following President Paul Biya’s request to prosecutors to drop charges against him.

 “I saw you even when you couldn’t see me,” he said, adding that “if some people think that our liberation means the end of our struggle they have understood nothing.”

-Kamto claims he is the real winner of the vote last year’s presidential election, despite official results putting the 86-year-old Biya far ahead.
+Kamto has claimed he is the real winner of last year’s presidential election, despite official results putting the 86-year-old Biya far ahead.
 Biya has ruled Cameroon for nearly 37 years and is currently in his seventh term.

+Read more: Cameroon separatist: ‘I don’t call myself a fighter, I defend myself’

 Pressure on Biya

-Biya’s rival Kamto and hundreds of members of Kamto’s Cameroon Renaissance Movement have been arrested for protesting the outcome of the vote.
-Kamto was put on trial before a military tribunal on charges including insurrection and hostility to the motherland.
+Kamto and hundreds of members of his Cameroon Renaissance Movement had been arrested for protesting the outcome of the October 2018 vote.
+Kamto was put on trial before a military tribunal on charges that included insurrection, rebellion and hostility to the motherland.

 On Saturday, Biya’s aides said he was determined to find “ways and means to resolve peaceably the crises and conflicts confronting our country.”

-The country’s foreign partners, including the US and the EU, had also called for Kamto to be freed.
+The country’s foreign partners, including the US and the European Union, had previously called for Kamto to be freed.

+The 65-year-old Kamto has previously worked as head of the UN International Law Commission and also served as his country’s legal representative at the International Court of Justice.